60Hz vs. 120Hz TVs and Monitors: Does It Really Matter?

 Refresh Rates in Gaming Monitors

-High refresh rates have already been a popular feature in PC gaming monitors for years.
+High refresh rates have been prevalent in PC gaming monitors for years.
 Today, 120Hz and even 240Hz monitors are common among serious gamers.

-In competitive PC gaming, every millisecond matters, so there’s a big difference between 60Hz vs. 120Hz.
+Every millisecond matters in competitive PC gaming, so there’s a big difference between 60Hz and 120Hz.
 Maximizing your frame rate is often necessary for keeping up with your competitors.

 There are many other benefits of using a 120Hz or 240Hz monitor, including: